Dan sipped the last dregs from each pint. He’d started slurring so Jay elected not to buy him another. “I think I’ve met Leo.”

 The door opened.

-The man in sunglasses and pink toga closed the door behind himself; it took several seconds as he fumbled with drunken swagger.
+The man in sunglasses and pink toga took several seconds to close the door behind himself as he fumbled with drunken swagger.
 When he turned to Dan and Beatrice he almost dropped his bong in surprise.
 “Oh shit!
 I thought this was the can.”

 “Two doors down,” said Beatrice.
+“Didn’t you see the line?”
 The man sat between Beatrice and Dan on the bed and offered his bong to both of them.
 “No thank you.
-We’ve already got a cricket.”
+We’ve already got a bug-stick.”

 “Sweet.”
 The man took the cricket and inhaled heartily.
 Dan stuck his tongue out like he tasted something terrible.
-“But you know, I’ve got centipede.
+“But I’ve got centipede.
 It makes crickets look like cockroaches.”

 “We’re not interested,” said Dan.